bbauska/css-mastering-css/README.md

 }
 </pre>

-Both of the above examples are exactly the same about your browser.
+<p>Both of the above examples are exactly the same about your browser.</p>

-But developers often write CSS as the latest example to differentiate styles.
+<p>But developers often write CSS as the latest example to differentiate
+styles.
 CSS is a rule-based language -- defines rules by specifying groups of styles to be applied to specific objects or groups of objects on your webpage.
 For example, you may decide that a major topic on your page is shown as a red flag.
-The following code shows a simple CSS rule.
+The following code shows a simple CSS rule.</p>

 <pre>
 p {